 |---|

-| Holder | Transfer, approve | Only via registered viewer key |
+| Holder | Transfer, approve, register a viewer key, authorize historic decryption | Only via registered viewer key |

-| Viewer | Decrypt ECIES balance off-chain | Yes (if granted access) |
+| Viewer | Decrypt ECIES balance off-chain (if authorized) | Yes (if granted access) |

-| Anyone | View encrypted ciphertext onchain | Encrypted only |
+| Anyone | View encrypted cipher-text onchain | Encrypted only |

 Learn More